 My point in bringing all this out is that a modern viewer needs to be prepared for what’s coming.
 Many WWII films featuring the Nazis (the Nazis!) as villains would also portray some Germans as anti-Nazi spies, resistance fighters, or at least willing to aid the occasional downed airman in evading capture.
 No quarter was given in the most extreme World War One films.
 All Germans, every last one of them, are shown to be evil.
 No exceptions.

 I know that propaganda films by their very nature portray enemies in a negative light.
 And every generation will produce some films that really go overboard.
 But when comparing movies, World War One anti-Hun films don’t just go overboard, they swan-dive over the side and sink the ship while they are at it.
 In fact, the tone of these films even concerned the Unites States government and President Wilson.
 However, these films made money.
 Audiences enjoyed the shock value of the extreme (and heretofore censored) violence and the escapism of blaming the world’s problems on a debased enemy.
+(It’s worth noting once again that there were no Nazis in the First World War, despite what certain modern films would have you believe.)

 How does The Little American measure up?
 Would transcend its time and message or would it be another violent, dated spectacle?
 Let’s take a look.